willkoehler/docs/install_ruby.md

 # Install Ruby from scratch on Mac OS X

-This has been tested on OS X Yosemite with Ruby 2.2.0
+This has been tested on OS X El Capitan with Ruby 2.2.4p230

 ## Update some libraries needed by Ruby.